Kaliyuga Varadaraja Perumal Temple: Sthala Puran

-The Sthalapurana goes like, once a cow header, Maangan son of Gopalan Padayachi who used to help the needy of his place, took out a herd of cows and found that one of his cows which was pregnant was missing on his return.
+The Sthalapurana goes like, once a cow header, Maangan son of Gopalan who used to help the needy of his place, took out a herd of cows and found that one of his cows which was pregnant was missing on his return.
 Despite extensive search, he failed to locate the cow which was pregnant and neared the gestation period, leaving him dejected while returning home.

 Three days later, he heard an divine voice from Lord Vishnu directing him to a particular place here in Kallankuruchi where he found the cow with her new born.
 Next day morning he went in search of the cow as he was directed in his dreams, he brought the mother and the new born to his home.
 Seven days later he heard the invisible voice again, this time telling him how great fool he was to leave a wooden pillar dedicated to Lord Vishnu which had immense powers worshiped by many.

 When cow header went back to that place, he found a sacred pillar with the cow’s milk on it and immediately understood that it was none other than Lord Vishnu who had himself helped him the previous day.
 It was an accepted practice in olden days to erect the pillar as the deity and worship.